 With respect to credit guarantees, Cowling and Mitchell (2003), analysing the impact of backed debt contracts on default probabilities for the UK firms, find that the policy undertaken by the Government was successful in alleviating a very real capital constraint for the majority of small business, while Kang and Heshmati (2008) observe that a Korean public policy providing credit guarantee to SMEs had significant impact on survival of the latter.
 Guaranteed firms had clear higher survival rates and better performance.
-Zecchini and Ventura (2009) also find that Italy's credit guarantees on credit to SMEs has reached to reduce their borrowing cost and easing their financing constraints.
+Zecchini and Ventura (2009) also find that that Italy's credit guarantees on credit to SMEs has reached to reduce their borrowing cost and easing their financing constraints.

-Stylized Result 7.
-Close bank relationships alleviate financial constraints.
+Stylized Result 7- Close bank relationships alleviate financial constraints.

 Close bank relationships facilitate the contact between firms and banks, reducing the information asymmetries, which means lower financing constraints for firms with close but few relationships (in particular if such relationships are stable).
 As Diamond (1991) argues, the risk associated with any particular loan is not neutral with respect to the duration of the relationship.
-Additionally, Petersen and Rajan (1994) argue that close ties with an institutional creditor increases the availability of financing and find that multiple bank relationships significantly increase the interest rate charged on loans.
-This evidence is corroborated, for example, by Farinha (2005).
-Further adding to the argument, banks play a central role in the management of some firms by being shareholders, especially for the case of larger firms.

-In another perspective, because of the role that close bank relationships play in alleviating financial constraints, one can expect differences in constraints between market-oriented economies (such as the USA and the UK) and bank-oriented ones (Germany for example).
+As a result, one can expect differences in financial constraints between market-oriented economies (such as the USA and the UK) and bank-oriented ones (Germany for example).
 In fact, Fohlin (1998), in an historic perspective (1903-1911), finds that Germany's close bank relationships had a significant impact in reducing financing constraints.

-Bond et al. (2003) analyse ICFS of firms in Belgium, France, Germany and the UK and they find that, while for Belgian firms there is no evidence of firms facing financial constraints, there is strong evidence suggesting that firms in the UK face severe financial constraints.
-For the French and German case, there still exist significant financial constraints but to a lesser extent than the UK case.
+Bond et al. (2003) analyse ICFS of firms in Belgium, France, Germany and the UK and they find that, while for Belgian firms there is no evidence of firms facing financial constraints, there is strong evidence suggesting that firms in the UK face severe financial constraints.13 For the French and German case, there still exist significant financial constraints but to a lesser extent than the UK case.
 This finding adds to the hypothesis that a bank-oriented financial system (continental case) lightens constrains on (usually small) firms, when compared to a market-oriented system.
-The same rationale is used by Audretsch and Elston (2002), who find that the firms that report higher ICFS are medium sized.
-They argue that this results from the fact that SMEs in Germany appear to benefit from a financial system that is bank-oriented and an institutional set that prevents smaller firms to face greater liquidity constraints.
+The same rationale is used by Audretsch and Elston (2002), who find that the firms that report higher ICFS are medium sized.14 They argue that this results from the fact that SMEs in Germany appear to benefit from a financial system that is bank-oriented and an institutional set that prevents smaller firms to face greater liquidity constraints.
 Recently, in a study comparing 11 OECD Countries covering the years 1993 to 2000, Semenov (2006) also gives supportive evidence of the presence of greater financial constraints in market-oriented economies.